Grammar Info

 Details

-should always be attached to the end of nouns, or words that can behave like nouns, such as な-Adjectives.
+will always follow nouns, or words that behave like nouns, such as な-Adjectives.

 Caution